emilio r. cid

 Considering that Impalambong has a large area, it was converted into 3 barangay, Barangay 18, 19, and 20, with Mr. Mariano Paulican, Mr. Mamerto Decano and Sgt.
 Segundino Langamin as respective chairman Mr. Mariano Paulican was later replaced by Dr. Florencio Cui.

 After a year, Mayor Ocaya observed that the 20 Chairman become unruly and a number of them signified intentions to resign.
 In addition, legal provisions state that each Barangay should have at least One Thousand (1,000) in population.
 With this, the number of barangays was reduced from 20 to 11.
 As a result, political or administrative boundaries were also altered.

 The Barangay Impalambong were then reduced to two (2).
 Barangay 18 was renamed Barangay 10 while Barangay 19 and 20 were fused into one (1) and named as Barangay 11.

 As for Barangay 11.
 Mr. Sergio Mantiza Jr. was appointed Barangay Chairman in 1975.
 He serves until 1982 when he opted not to run in the Barangay election.
 Mrs. Teofista Talibong on the said election and became the first elected Barangay Chairman.
 She was succeeded by Mr. Esteban B. Jumawid who serves until 2007.
-Then succeed by Romeo Y. Tagayuna who won the Barangay election on October 2007.
+Then succeeded by Romeo Y. Tagayuna won the Barangay election in October 2007.
 The late Punong Barangay, Ruben Z. Ravanera (Ret.)
-PA was the 13th Punong Barangay from the row who elected last October 25, 2010.
+PA was the 13th Punong Barangay from the row who was elected last October 25, 2010.
 During the Election held last October 28, 2013, Emilio R. Cid was elected as the new and current Punong Barangay of Barangay 11.